Długa Street, Bydgoszcz: House at 12

 The house has been owned since 1916 by the family Stryszyk.
 During the Greater Poland Uprising, premises served as infirmary for wounded insurgents, with the heroic help of Dr. Jan Biziel and thanks to the kindness of Stanislaw Stryszyk.
-Another member of the Stryszyk family, Alojzy Stryszyk aka "Ali", merchant and sports activist, lived there.
+Another member of the Stryszyk family, Alojzy Stryszyk "Ali", merchant and sports activist, lived there.
 He was murdered by the Germans on May 26, 1942.
 Both men, Jan Biziel and Alojzy Stryszyk, are honored by plaques at 12.